Great, let’s get started

 Support Person Accommodation Grant and Transfer Benefit

-• If you need to travel for treatment and need a support person to come with you, some insurers may cover your support person’s transportation and accommodation expenses.
+• If you need to travel long distances for treatment and need a support person to go with you, some insurers may cover your support person’s transportation and accommodation expenses.

 • If you become permanently disabled while living in another country, some insurers will cover the cost of your transportation back to New Zealand.

-• You can request to have your cover suspended for a specific period if an unexpected event affects your finances.
-Such events may include taking parental or unpaid leave, being dismissed from your job due to redundancy, becoming unemployed, a significant pay reduction (or drop in revenue for the self-employed), and travelling overseas.
+• You can request to have your cover suspended for a specific period due to circumstances listed in your policy.
+Depending on your plan, this may include taking parental or unpaid leave, redundancy, unemployment, bankruptcy, a significant pay reduction or drop in revenue, tertiary studies, and overseas travel.
 Note that you won’t receive benefits on claim events that happen while your cover is suspended.

 Waiver of Premium (optional)

-• If you suffer a total disability, your insurer will waive your premium payments.
+• If you suffer an illness or injury-related disability, your insurer will waive your premium payments.
 Your policy remains in force.

 Kids Cover (optional)